Libya entry requirements for Bahrain passport holders

 Required for entry

-Immigration officers at Libyan airports will ask for a confirmed return or onward ticket.
-Have a printed copy or digital booking ready on your phone.Required
+Immigration officers at Libyan airports will ask to see a confirmed return or onward ticket.
+Have a printed copy or a screenshot of your booking ready.
+Airlines also enforce this before boarding.Required

 Proof of accommodation